English | Spanish

 Adults who work with youth in Extension programs, including volunteers and staff members .

 Welcome to this training to help you keep youth safe!
-In three short modules, volunteers and staff members will:
+In four short modules, volunteers and staff members will:

 - Identify activities that put youth in danger